MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab712copilot.md

 1. For the **Assigned To** parameter, enter the email address that you're using for this lab.
 This email address is the one that receives the approval request.

+1. Rename the flow to **Request Approval for Expense Report** by selecting the **request approval when a Dataverse record is created** text in the upper-left corner of the screen.

+1. Save the flow by selecting the **Save** button in the upper-right corner of the screen.

+1. If you receive a warning banner after the flow is saved, close the warning and continue.

 1. For the **Details** parameter, enter the following text:

     `A new expense report has been received.
 Please review the details to approve or reject the report:
    Report Name: `

 1. Place your cursor next to **Report Name** in the **Details** parameter and then select the lightning icon to open the **Dynamic content** pane.